cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

 - There are two files for the eventual `index.html`: `public/index.html` & `src/IndexHtml.js`. `public/index.html` is only used during development and `src/IndexHtml.js` is used in production.
 Any changes to `public/index.html` should be mirrored in `src/IndexHtml.js`.
+Eventually this will be fixed.
+- Routing configuration is also sort of duplicated -- `routes/routeConfig` is purely used for server side route matching and data fetching while other routes are ad hoc in `App.js` (i.e. no config).
 - No real testing setup yet (Jest is installed and will work out of the box, but there isn't an established convention).
-- No Redux or other state management library.

 ## Create React App README: